NickLinney/PDFDecrypter/README.md

 2. Attempt decryption with an empty string (`""`)—which succeeds for owner-locked (permissions) PDFs that have no user password
 3. Re-write each file, without any encryption, into `./processed/` under the original filename

-Because I didn’t want to install Python and PyPDF2 on every machine I use (or remember which version I’m on), I bundled the script into a Docker image.
+Because I didn’t want to install Python dependencies locally or create a new environment to run the script, I bundled the it into a Docker image.
 This means you can drop your PDFs into a local `data/` folder and run:

 ```bash
 $ docker build -t pdfdecrypter .